Kleshni/Cover/Javascript library/Documentation.md

 ### `extract(k)`

-Returns the data extracted from the image.
+Extracts the data from the image.

 `Eph5.Simple(memory)`
 ---------------------